 An introduction to music fundamentals including notation, rhythm, meter, scales, key signatures, and triads.
 The class will focus on tonal music, with examples drawn from classical and popular styles.
 Sight-singing and ear training will also be introduced.
-For music majors in need of remedial theory.
-Course not applicable toward degree requirements.
 3 credits (Fall/Spring)